chenhh021/cross-language/README.md

 ## Dataset

 We collect 296 bug reports from 4 project pairs.
-For details, see all_bugs.txt and two-side_bugs.txt.
+For details, see all_bugs.txt and two_side_bugs.txt.